iamolayemi/password0-php/README.md

 This package provides an expressive and convenient way to interact with the Password0 API within your PHP Application.

-> Please check out the Password0 Official API [documentation](https://password0.com/docs) for full reference on request
+> Please refer to the Password0 Official API [documentation](https://password0.com/docs) for full reference on request
 > parameters and other necessary information.

 ## Installation